Functional Mixtures-of-Experts: Regularized maximum likelihood estimation

 \section{Regularized maximum likelihood estimation}

 We rely on the LASSO \citep{Tibshirani96LASSO} as a successful procedure to encourage sparse models in high-dimensional linear regression based on an $\ell_1$-penalty, and include it in this mixture of experts modeling framework for functional data.
-The $\ell_1$-regularized ME models have demonstrated their performance from a computational point of view \citep{Chamroukhi-RMoE-2019,Chamroukhi-prEMME-2019} and enjoy good theoretical properties \citep{nguyen2020Oracle-l1-ME,nguyen2021nonasympME}.
+The $\ell_1$-regularized ME models have demonstrated their performance from a computational point of view \citep{chamroukhi2019regularized-MoE,Chamroukhi-prEMME-2019} and enjoy good theoretical properties of universal approximation and consistent model selection in the high-dimensional setting. \citep{nguyen2020Oracle-l1-ME,nguyen2021nonasympME}.